500threads/corpus-is-important/README.md

 Of course before that we have to download the files to use in corpus minimization so you can use corpus_creator.py.
 Dont forget to install dependencies first.

-## working with grey-box binary in windows? here is the steps:
+## working with grey-box binary in windows? here are the steps:
-1-Read the blog above, do the instructions.
-2-Download the CSV output.
+1-Read the blog above, do the instructions.\n 2-Download the CSV output.\n
-3-Execute the corpus_creator.py
+3-Execute the corpus_creator.py\n
 4-Use https://github.com/googleprojectzero/winafl/blob/master/winafl-cmin.py to minimize corpus.
 That's it.